Bar Exam Preparation

 KU Law offers an elective course, for J.D. credit, in spring semesters to all 3Ls.
 It is offered to 2Ls who will not be in residence during the following spring term (i.e., December graduates, 6th Semester in D.C. students, visiting students, etc.).

-The class is taught by a KU Law instructor, using Themis materials.
+The class is taught by a KU Law faculty member, using Themis materials.
 The course is designed to ensure students know what to expect from both the post-graduation Themis bar review course and the bar exam itself.

-The course covers three subtopics which are heavily tested on the Multistate Bar Exam (MBE) and the Multistate Essay Exam (MEE): Hearsay, Negligence, and Jurisdiction (personal and subject matter).
+The course covers several subtopics which are heavily tested on the Multistate Bar Exam (MBE) and the Multistate Essay Exam (MEE): Hearsay, Negligence, and several Civil Procedure topics.
 It will include a series of MEE and Multistate Performance Test (MPT) skills workshops.
 It will also include analysis of a sampling of MBE questions, with instruction on how to analyze both correct and incorrect answers for maximum learning.

 The course is intended to develop and strengthen the analysis and writing skills required for the bar exam, by having students participate in a series of essay-writing exercises and then receive feedback from both the instructor and Themis personnel.
 The course exists to supplement, not replace, the post-graduation bar review course.

-The instructor for the Extended Bar Exam Preparation Course holds office hours in Green Hall and is accessible by email during the bar preparation periods of May-July and January-February.
-The instructor is available to assist students, even if they did not take the Extended Bar Exam Preparation Course.
+The Director of Bar Preparation holds office hours in Green Hall and is accessible by email during the bar preparation periods of May-July and January-February.
+All students may seek assistance, even if they did not take the Extended Bar Exam Preparation Course.

 First-Year Diagnostic Exam